 CDC Identifies Crashes as the Main Cause of Work-Related Trucker Deaths

-It is logical to assume that the size and weight of commercial trucks provides safety for truck drivers, even though they virtually guarantee serious injuries to other motorists involved in accidents with them.
+It is logical to assume that the size and weight of commercial trucks provide safety for truck drivers, even though they virtually guarantee serious injuries to other motorists involved in accidents with them.
 Still, statistics show that truck drivers are far from immune to serious injuries and fatalities.

 Any Charlotte work accident lawyer knows that NC workers’ compensation law can potentially cover accidental injuries and fatalities to commercial truck drivers.
 However, claims can be rejected under some circumstances.
 More importantly, more drivers need to use simple common-sense measures to reduce their risk of injury on the road.